opsmill/infrahub/docs/development/docs.md

 ### Common external words

-Refer to external brand guidelines for capitalizations.
+Refer to external brand guidelines for capitalization rules.
 Here are some common spellings and uses for brands found in the Infrahub docs.
+Additional terms can be found in `.vale/styles/Infrahub/branded-terms-case-swap.yml`.

 - GitHub
 - GitLab